kmaaallen/simon-game/documentation/logic.md

 The player has to see this change somehow.
 #### Game Logic
 1) The power button is in OFF state (i.e false) when page is first opened.
-NOTE: When running these tests I unchecked the 'run tests in random order' option in Jasmine.
+<br> When running these tests I un-checked the 'run tests in random order' option in Jasmine.
 This is because if the "Initial power status" spec is run after the "power status change to ON" then the test doesn't pass (as it may see the initial value as 'true' if some of the other tests have run before it).
 I did try to mitigate this by using the 'location.reload()' function however this caused my jasmine application